buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/Types/IfcRailwayPartTypeEnum.md

 **Longitudinal organisation**

-Tracks may have further longitudinal organisation based on track specificities:
+Tracks may also have a longitudinal organisation based on track specificities:

 * PLAINTRACK for the plain line tracks (may contain _IfcElementAssembly.TRACKPANEL_).
 * TURNOUTTRACK for the area of turnouts (may contain _IfcElementAssembly.TURNOUTPANEL_).